 In his Novum Organum, pioneer of the scientific method Francis Bacon compared researchers to animals: there was the ant, which laboriously collected and classified new facts, the spider, which spun theories disconnected from empirical reality, and the bee, which arranged facts in regular structures (theories) that contain new knowledge.
 According to Bacon, only the bee was doing the true job of philosophy (what we would today call science).

-In this blog post I argue that innovation mappers who are using new data to measure innovation have too much of the ant and perhaps not enough of the bee: they are able to measure with increasing detail and timeliness important aspects of the innovation system but if they do not connect their efforts with theories of creativity, innovation, local economic development and growth, all this data will be of limited use for policy.
+In this blog post I argue that innovation mappers who are using new data to measure innovation have too much of the ant and perhaps not enough of the bee: they are able to measure with increasing detail and timeliness important aspects of the innovation system but if they do not connect their efforts with theories of creativity, innovation, local economic development and growth, all these data will be of limited use for policy.
 I describe two potential strategies to make these connections happen, and highlight three areas of innovation theory where innovation mapping stands to make valuable contributions.

 Innovation mapping today: about to get caught in Borges’ trap?